owaissultan3000/Backend-Pool/README.md

 # carpool

-Basic CRUD operation for practice
+Basic CRUD operation for practice using dot net core 5